Whether you're a regular guest or its your first time visiting Mt Hotham, here are a couple of things you should know

 Skin and Eye Protection

-Sunburn can be a serious problem - even on cloudy days!
-In addition to protective clothing, always use a good sunscreen with a high SPF and protect your eyes from the with high quality sunglasses.
+Sunburn can be a serious problem - even on cloudy days.
+In addition to protective clothing, always use a good sunscreen with a high SPF and protect your eyes with high quality sunglasses.
 On sunny days wear a wide brimmed hat to protect your face.

 Food provides energy for movement and for maintaining your body temperature.
 The risk of hypoglycemia (low blood sugar level) can be reduced by having good meals, maintaining fluid intake and stopping when tired.
 Popular high energy foods include nuts, chocolate bars, hot drinks, soups, cheese and dried fruit.

 Let someone know before you go.
 Check in when you return.
 Trip Intention forms are widely available from resort administration offices and police stations.

-Start your training well before your trip, especially if you are planning to do one of the longer walkd=s.
+Start your training well before your trip, especially if you are planning to do one of the longer walks.
 Training sessions must be regular and frequent - at least 3 times per week.
 Always warm up before an exercise session.
 Children, as well as adults, benefit from a pre-season fitness program.